 - Mix all ingredients together and serve with love!

 - Leave food down for 30-60 minutes (less in hot weather).
-Kittens, pregnant queens, and lactating females should eat at least 3-4 times daily, or on demand.
+Kittens, pregnant queens, and lactating mothers should eat at least 3-4 times daily, or on demand.

 Tips for Cats:

 Cats and kittens like their food very fresh.
-Prepared food can be kept in the refrigerator for up to 3 days (4 maximum).
-Store it in a glass jar, bowl, or other container with a tightly fitting lid (Pyrex® makes good ones).
-Do not use plastic or metal.
+Prepared food can be kept in the refrigerator for up to 3 days.

 Feed cats 2-5 times per day; preferably at least 3 separate meals (e.g., morning, right after school/work, and bedtime).
 Once fully transitioned to this diet, the average cat will eat 4-8 oz. of food per day.
-Kittens may be introduced to this diet at the age of 5 weeks and can start with one half to a full teaspoon 4-6 times a day while they are still nursing.
+Kittens may be introduced to this diet at the age of 5 weeks.
+Start with one half to a full teaspoon 4-6 times a day while they are still nursing.
 You may introduce mashed chicken necks to kittens at 8 weeks of age.
 If using any raw meat be sure to include digestive enzymes and probiotics.